 3 You are already clean because of the word which I have spoken to you.

 The apostles needed to understand that they were genuine believers.
-Jesus statements in verse two was about production of divine fruit, not loss of salvation.
-Verse 3 assures them that they were within the family of God.
+Jesus’ statements in verse 2 were about production of divine fruit, not loss of salvation.
+Verse 3 assured them that they were within the family of God.

 3 You [the branches] are already [emphatic] clean